 It was first presented as the Wellcome Australia Medal and then as the Glaxo-Wellcome Medal before receiving its current name.

 We are delighted to support the Australian health research community with the GSK Award for Research Excellence (ARE).

-This year's nominations have now closed!
-We look forward to announcing our 2023 GSK ARE winner at the Research Australia Health and Medical Research Awards.
+This year's GSK ARE winner was announced at the Research Australia Health and Medical Research Awards.

-Professor Chenevix-Trench says the $100,000 AUD grant that comes with the GSK Award for Research Excellence will help take their research to the next level, especially as there are many areas of ubiquitination that have been under researched.
+Professor Komander says the $100,000 AUD grant that comes with the GSK Award for Research Excellence will help take their research to the next level, especially as there are many areas of ubiquitination that have been under researched.

-The 2022 GSK Award for Research Excellence (ARE) was presented to Professor Chenevix-Trench at Research Australia’s Health and Medical Research Awards 2022 in Melbourne.
+The 2023 GSK Award for Research Excellence (ARE) was presented to Professor Komander at Research Australia’s Health and Medical Research Awards in Sydney.